 Brine shrimp eggs might not be the first thing you think of to give to your goldfish.
 The questions we have regarding the right food for our goldfish seem to be never ending.

-There are lots of suggestions and ideas available but it is very difficult to try out alternatives.
+There’s lots of suggestions but it’s very difficult to try out alternatives.
 Experimenting with your goldfish food can be dangerous.

 The most commonly asked question by fish breeders.
-There are a variety of foods available that you can feed to your goldfish.
+There’s a variety of foods available that you can feed to your fish.
 Let’s look at the options.

 Goldfish are called omnivorous because they have a wide variety of food they can eat.
 They can in fact eat almost everything.
 You can feed them anything from earthworms to brine shrimp, lettuce, oranges, shelled peas, daphnia, krill, tubifex worms, blood worms, eleodea, duckweed and also many other shrimp.

 However, providing them with only one type of diet is not ideal for keeping them active and healthy.

 A variety of food is the key to helping them stay healthy, active and extremely colorful.

 Some people try to breed baby goldfish but in spite of their best efforts to keep the babies alive, most are unsuccessful.

-This is because it is very important to feed your babies.
+This is because it’s very important to feed your fry.
 They need good food to survive their initial phase of life.

 Feeding brine shrimp eggs to the babies of your goldfish is very important.

 Not only does it keep them alive, but also helps them grow faster into big fish.
-You’ll notice that by feeding your goldfish babies brine shrimp eggs they will grow everyday into healthy fish.
-You may even get a hundred percent success rate with all the babies living and being healthier.
+You’ll notice that by feeding your fry brine shrimp eggs they’ll grow everyday into healthy fish.
+You may even get a 100% success rate with all the fry living and being healthier.

-Initially you can try them in small packets available for one or two servings.
+Initially you can try them in small packets available for 1 or 2 servings.
 If you find them to be acceptable you can go ahead and feed them this food.
-Generally there is a lower chance of brine shrimp eggs than earthworms to carry infectious diseases.